imgag/ngs-bits/README.md

 * [VcfAnnotateConsequence](doc/tools/VcfAnnotateConsequence.md) - Adds transcript-specific consequence predictions to a VCF file (similar to Ensembl VEP).
 * [VcfAnnotateFromBed](doc/tools/VcfAnnotateFromBed.md) - Annotates the INFO column of a VCF with data from a BED file.
 * [VcfAnnotateFromBigWig](doc/tools/VcfAnnotateFromBigWig.md) - Annotates the INFO column of a VCF with data from a BED file.
-* [VcfAnnotateFromVcf](doc/tools/VcfAnnotateFromVcf.md) - Annotates the INFO column of a VCF with data from another VCF file (or multiple VCF files if config file is provided)
+* [VcfAnnotateFromVcf](doc/tools/VcfAnnotateFromVcf/index.md) - Annotates a VCF file with data from one or more source VCF files.
 * [VcfAnnotateHexplorer](doc/tools/VcfAnnotateHexplorer.md) - Annotates a VCF with Hexplorer and HBond scores.
 * [VcfBreakMulti](doc/tools/VcfBreakMulti.md) - Breaks multi-allelic variants into several lines, making sure that allele-specific INFO/SAMPLE fields are still valid.
 * [VcfCalculatePRS](doc/tools/VcfCalculatePRS.md) - Calculates the Polgenic Risk Score(s) for a sample.